What Do C and H Mean on a Car Dashboard Gauge?

 However, if the needle is at either the “C” (cold) or “H” (hot) points of the temperature gauge, there are likely engine problems.
 A reading at the “C” point shows that the engine is too cold and needs to be heated up.
-Conversely, a reading at the “H” point shows that the engine is overheated.
+Conversely, a reading at the “H” point indicates that the engine is overheated.
 If you’ve ever had an overheated car, you know that it can be a scary situation.

-If you think that your vehicle might have a malfunctioning thermostat, then get it checked out by your local service center.
+If you think that your vehicle might have a malfunctioning thermostat, get it checked out by your local service center.

-What are the reasons for an H reading on a dashboard instrument panel?
+What are the reasons for an H or Hot reading?

 An “H” reading on a dashboard instrument panel is a more serious problem.
 It means that the engine is too hot.
-And anytime that an engine overheats, significant damage can result.
-Along with the hot reading on the C-H temperature gauge, other signs of an overheated engine include a warning light, a ticking noise from the engine, coolant leaking underneath the vehicle, and steam or an unusual smell emanating from under the hood.
+Anytime that an engine overheats, significant damage can result.
+Along with the hot reading on the temperature gauge, other signs of an overheated engine include a warning light, a ticking noise from the engine, coolant leaking underneath the vehicle, and steam or an unusual smell emanating from under the hood.

 RepairPal and Amortips detail many different causes of an overheated engine.
 This includes: